 And these tasks are pretty important — and not just for doing spontaneous multiplication tasks.
 These tasks help us plan for the future, learn from our past, and explain our reasoning (to ourselves and to others).
 So if reflective reasoning is responsible for carrying out these tasks, then it is a good thing …when it works, that is.

 What about when it doesn’t work?
 How does that happen?
 And why does that happen?
-Why does reflective reasoning sometimes result patently false judgments (Bortolotti 2011, section 3)?
-And why does it sometimes increase our bias (Kahan et al 2013)?
+Why does reflective reasoning sometimes result in patently false judgments (Bortolotti 2011, section 3)?
+And why does it sometimes increase our bias (Kahan et al 2017; Schkade et al 2010)?

-I’ll be blogging about my progress as I work on the dissertation.
+In my forthcoming papers, I aim to provide a good account of reflective reasoning: an account that explains the why and the how.
+As these papers undergo review and revision, I’ll be blogging about my progress.
 So subscribe to the blog or follow me on social media if you’re interested in learning more about the project.
-Or if you just want to see the final product, then follow me on Google Scholar where the finished dissertation will be posted.
+Or if you just want to see the final product, then follow me on Google Scholar where the finished papers will be posted.

 † This is more or less how the terms ‘intuitive’ and ‘reflective’ are used among many cognitive scientists and philosophers.
 For a discussion of that, see Byrd 2014, 7-13.